-If entry requirements for a Sixth Form place are not met the offer of a place will be withdrawn.
+When accepting a Sixth Form place, if entry requirements are not met the offer of a place will be withdrawn.
 A Terms Fees in Lieu will not be charged.

 When Your Child joins the School the Acceptance Fee will be refunded by way of a credit against the invoice raised in respect of the Fees for Your Child’s first Term at the School.